CrosleyZack/meditation/README.md

 `meditation_cron.sh` will run `meditation.sh` as well as create a cronjob to run it periodically (default of every four hours) if it doesn't already exist.

+Meditations can be added to `meditations.json`. `meditation.sh` will select from this file at random (default of four) for meditations to display.

 Intended for use with [random desktop quote](https://github.com/CrosleyZack/random_desktop_quote)